Chapter 18.22

 f.
 Such other signs as may be designated elsewhere in this chapter for design review;

 g.
-The Director may refer design review directly to the Planning Commission when in his/her opinion the public interest would be better served by having the Planning Commission conduct design review.
+The Director may refer design review directly to the Planning and Transportation Commission when in his/her opinion the public interest would be better served by having the Planning and Transportation Commission conduct design review.

 D. Approval Process—Necessary Findings.
 Prior to approving an application for design review, the following findings must be made by the approving body: